DecomPy/DecomPy/docs/html/_sources/Documentation/3_DesignDecisions/2_DataGathering/3_ScrapingDownloading.rst.txt

 Relevant Classes
 ===================
-The classes that pertain to this section are GitHubScraper and it's parent, WebNavigator.
-Zachary Monroe made the WebNavigator class, and I just piggybacked off of it because it works.
-It's also well commented.
-I did have to modify it a bit so that when thing's don't work as intended I could fix it.
+The classes that pertain to this section are GitHubScraper and it's parent.
 The content on this page will all relate to GitHubScraper.

 Relevant Methods